 Amazing Traditional Outdoor Summer Camps for LA Kids for Summer 2021

 Los Angeles is blessed with a whole bunch of summer camps (just check our camp guide and directory).
-Parents with kids who are driven to spend their summers focusing on musical theater, art, a particular sport, science, or even horseback riding have all the options they could wish.
+Parents with kids who are driven to spend their summers focusing on musical theater, art, a particular sport, science, or even horseback riding have all the options in the world.

 But sometimes summer needs to be about good old-fashioned swing-on-a-rope, splash-in-a-pool type fun.
 Sometimes what our kids really need is to spend a couple of weeks in the fresh air doing things that won't necessarily fill a college application, but sure will fill a memory book.
 For those types of summers, we offer up these great summer day camps in the Los Angeles area that are all about playing outdoors.